oznogongames/Virtual-Cameras-for-Unity/README.md

 [Virtual Camera Systems for Unity3D](https://github.com/cortexarts/VCSU)
 ==================================================

 This package contains the most used virtual camera's for Unity3D.
-All scripts are written for C# and contain well-commented code.
+All scripts are written in C# and contain well-commented code.